n8henrie/n8henrie.github.io/_posts/2011-01-31-imagine-puddle.md

   <blockquote>
     <p>
-      <span style="font-family: sans-serif; line-height: 19px;">“Death means nothing to us…when we exist, death is not yet present, and when death is present, then we do not exist,” </span>
+      <span style="font-family: sans-serif; line-height: 19px;">"Death means nothing to us...when we exist, death is not yet present, and when death is present, then we do not exist," </span>
     </p>
   </blockquote>